javacc/javacc/docs/index.md

 ### <a name="documentation"></a>Documentation

-The documentation of JavaCC is located on the website [https://javacc.org](https://javacc.org) and in the `docs/` directory of the source code on [Github](https://github.com/javacc/javacc).
+The documentation is located on the website [https://javacc.org](https://javacc.org) and in the `docs/` directory of the source code on [Github](https://github.com/javacc/javacc).

+It includes [detailed documentation](documentation/index.md) for JavaCC, JJTree, and JJDoc.

 ### <a name="powered-by"></a>Powered by JavaCC